Crunch-io/ta-da/content/dev/features/subtotals.md

 ##    Generally agree          23288           1956           5054
 ```

-We can even get just the subtotals as an array from the cube if we want to compute specific statistics about the subtotals ignoring the constiuent groups:
+We can even get just the subtotals as an array from the cube if we want to compute specific statistics about the subtotals ignoring the constituent groups:

 ```r
 subtotalArray(crtabs(~LearningNewTech + University, data = ds))